-Throughout the year, Voices MP held ELAC meetings, workshops, and Cafecitos, giving parents/guardians a platform to discuss input/feedback on LCAP goals, school progress, needs, and academics.
+Throughout the year, Voices MH held ELAC meetings, workshops, and Cafecitos, giving parents/guardians a platform to discuss input/feedback on LCAP goals, school progress, needs, and academics.
 In addition, an LCAP overview was presented to educational partners and a feedback survey was sent out using our communication platform, ParentSquare.
 All materials were provided in English and Spanish.
+The meetings listed below were hosted by Voices MH and educational partner feedback was collected.